vivekgohel56/American-sign-language-detection/README.md

 A robust visual recognition algorithm could provide not only new benchmarks that challenge modern machine learning methods such as Convolutional Neural Nets but also could pragmatically help the deaf and hard-of-hearing better communicate using computer vision applications,

-After training on train data with a simple CNN model it gives 99.99% accuracy on test data and I had also plotted the test image from the test dataset with the title of predicted_value and true_value so that we can see the difference between them.
+After training on train data with a simple CNN model it gives 99.99% accuracy on test data and I had also plotted the test image from the test dataset with the title of predicted_value and true_value so that we can see that the image recognized is correct or not.